11 Best Hunting Boots! Reviews Of Best Rubber Hunting Boots

 Hunting boots are categorized into PAC boots, rubber, and leather/nylon boots.
 PAC boots are characterized by a rubber sole and a leather or nylon upper.
 These types of boots tend to be bulky and are thus ideal for tree stand hunting.
 If you are walking for long distances, these might not be the best boots.

 best rubber boots for hunting, on the other hand, are boots made entirely of rubber.
 These boots are lightweight.
-Since rubber does not absorb scent, these boots are recommended for bow hunters.
+Since rubber does not absorb scent, these boots are recommended for bow hunters who prefers crossbow for deer hunting.
 Due to rubber being waterproof, these boots are waterproof.

 The last types of boots are the leather or nylon boots.
 These boots are a combination of rubber and PAC boots .
 These types of boots are breathable and come heavily insulated and thus are ideal for upland bird hunting.